ECS-CS/html/Y1-Q4-Capstone/Week2Day1.md

 ## STEP 1:

-Each `<li>.....</li>` element has to be updated to include anchor tags, that link somewhere.
+Each `<li>.....</li>` element has to be updated to include anchor tags.
 We will make our links pull our attention to a different part of our webpage.

 ```html
 <li>Home</li>